liaoherui/GraphV/README.md

 ### Output file

-There will be 5 result files of GraphV.
+There will be 5 output files of GraphV.

 1. `*.json` file --- The alignment result file from GraphAligner.